See a Problem?

 he credits LSD with opening up his tight ass sensibilities...

-Georgie Carlin grew up with an alcoholic father, a neurotic mother, a brother who served as the punching bag for their dad and tyhe imprimatur of all of new York shaping his childhood..
+he spent his early life att Georgie Carlin grew up with an alcoholic father, a neurotic mother, a brother who served as the punching bag for their dad and tyhe imprimatur of all of new York shaping his childhood..

 he was a class clown/ He loved his wife..
 His brother Pat reads his bio or auto bio on audible..